-Homework: Written assignments will be given most weeks.
+Homework: Written assignments will be given every other week.

 Project: Part way through the quarter, students will begin to work on class projects.
 These will be actively coached and facilitated.
 Students will choose a topic they are interested in, and will present their results to the rest of the class towards the end of the quarter.